MKlauck/MKlauck.github.io/_pages/projects.md

 Related to the EU-funded project, I am **leading a Bosch Research internal project** on similar topics for Bosch use cases.

+In addition, I am a member of the External Advisory Board of the [CoreSense](https://coresense.eu/) EU Horizon project, the sister project of CONVINCE in the EU Horizon initiative.
+Read more about it [here](/academic-service/).

 ## Center for Perspicuous Systems (CPEC)